AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 Once the [company account](account-company-create.md) is created and the company administrator and other users have been setup, you can specify the inheritance in the company management:

-* Full Inheritance: Shared catalogs, quotes, payment and shipping methods are replicated from the parent company to its related companies.
+* Full Inheritance: Shared catalogs, quotes, payment and shipping methods are replicated between the parent company to its related companies.
-* Partial Inheritance: Specify what is inherited from the parent company to its related companies.
+* Partial Inheritance: Specify what is inherited between the parent company to its related companies.
 * No Inheritance: No inheritance between the parent company and its related companies.